cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 security, under different assumptions about the component algorithms:

 * IND-CCA against a classical attacker all of the following are true:
-    * `KDF` is indifferentiable from a random oracle <!-- todo: GHP, QSH only need PRF security here... -->
+    * `KDF` is indifferentiable from a random oracle
     * If using `Group_T`: The strong Diffie-Hellman problem is hard in `Group_T`
     * If using `KEM_T`: `KEM_T` is IND-CCA against a classical attacker
     * If using `PQImplicit`: `KEM_PQ` is C2PRI <!-- todo: rename -->
 * IND-CCA against a quantum attacker if all of the following are true:
-    * `KDF` is indifferentiable from a random oracle <!-- todo: the PQ proofs rely on PRF not RO... -->
+    * `KDF` is indifferentiable from a random oracle
     * `KEM_PQ` is IND-CCA against a quantum attacker

+Some IND-CCA analyses do not strictly require the KDF to be indifferentiable from a random oracle;
+they instead only require a kind of PRF assumption on the KDF.
+For simplicity we ignore this here;
+the security analyses described below for our constructions will elaborate on this point when appropriate.

 ### Binding Properties {#hybrid-binding}